• Skip to primary navigation

 With Deepavali approaching us, I thought I should challenge another sweet.
 Though Balushahi is almost the same as Badusha, the version I had made is little different and for that reason alone I thought Balushahi - the north Indian version should be given a try.

-I referred Manjula's recipe and the recipe comes out foolproof.
+I referred to a recipe from Manjulas kitchen and the recipe comes out foolproof.
 Even with this I can't say I followed a recipe to T, as I realized that instead of 1/4 cup Butter, I added 1/2 cup.
 Imagine how buttery the Balushahi turned out.

 Konda was clicking the step by step pictures and I was trying to teach her maths in the measurement I was doing.
 Typically I was eye balling the measurement and when it was the turn of butter, I sliced through the halve, and asked her how much.
 I told her that's how you measure, once you see a volume, just by looking at a sliced piece, you should say right away if it was that or not.
 With high-handed look, I simply added it right away and started kneading it.